SillyTavern/SillyTavern-Docs/extensions/Writing-Extensions.md

-# Writing Extensions for SillyTavern
+# Writing Extensions

 Plugins extend the functionality of SillyTavern by hooking into its events and API.
+You can easily create your own extensions.

-## manifest.json
+### manifest.json

 Every extension must have a folder in `public/scripts/extensions` and have a manifest.json file which contains metadata about the plugin and a JS script file.